Broadway (Manhattan): Westchester County

 North of here, at the Kraft Foods technical center, the Tappan Zee Bridge becomes visible.
-After crossing under the Thruway and I-87 again, here concurrent with I-287, and then intersecting with the four-lane NY 119, where 119 splits off to the east, Broadway becomes the busy main street of Tarrytown.
+After crossing under the Thruway and I-87 again, here concurrent with I-287, and then intersecting with the four-lane NY 119, where 119 splits off to the east, Broadway becomes the busy main thoroughfare of Tarrytown.
 Christ Episcopal Church, where Irving worshiped, is along the street.
 Many high-quality restaurants and shops are along this main road.

-This downtown ends at the eastern terminus of NY 448, where Broadway slopes off to the left, downhill, and four signs indicate that Broadway turns left, passing the Old Dutch Church of Sleepy Hollow, another NHL.
-The road then enters Sleepy Hollow (formerly North Tarrytown), passing the visitors' center for Kykuit, the National Historic Landmark that was (and partially still is) the Rockefeller family's estate.
-Broadway then passes the historic Sleepy Hollow Cemetery, which includes the resting place of Washington Irving and the setting for "The Legend of Sleepy Hollow".
+Tarrytown ends at Patriot's Park, where the village of Sleepy Hollow begins.
+At the eastern terminus of NY 448, Broadway slopes off to the left, downhill, to pass the visitors' center for Philipsburg Manor House.
+Broadway then crosses the Headless Horseman Bridge and then passes the Old Dutch Church of Sleepy Hollow and the historic Sleepy Hollow Cemetery which includes the resting place of Washington Irving and the setting for "The Legend of Sleepy Hollow".

 Broadway expands to four lanes at the trumpet intersection with NY 117, where it finally ends and U.S. 9 becomes Albany Post Road (and Highland Avenue) at the northern border of Sleepy Hollow, New York.